 2. Soldering Errors – One of the most common build that we run into from customers are a few different soldering errors.
 Although we are all about cheap and DIY projects, it might be a good idea to invest in a good soldering iron.
 Most low wattage non-temperature-controlled irons take a long time to heat up to a useable temperature and can damage your PCB.
 It is actually better to move faster and hotter than slower and colder.
 This is because the temperature on even a colder soldering iron can damage the vias (holes where you put your components), traces, or components even if your solder is not melting very fast.
 You want to keep the tip of your iron on your PCB as little as possible.
 You also do not have to apply pressure to the board when soldering.
 Excessive pressure can damage vias, traces and soldering iron tips.
 Old worn out tips can also also cause damage to your traces, because worn out tips often have rough edges can cut your board.
 Also very large tips and very small tips should be avoided when soldering through-hole projects.
 We like to use ETP and ETK tips from Weller.

 b.
 Damaged Traces or Vias (Accidentally Cut Traces or Vias, Burned Out Traces or Vias, Lifted Vias).
 Traces and Vias are made up of very thin copper on your PCB.
 These can be damaged by excessive heat, pressure, cutting, component removal, and when clipping component legs.
-Since a damaged via or trace can be hard to see at times, it is most essential that you use a multi-meter when debugging your project.
-You will be checking to see if the circuit is making a connection from one point to another.
-If you are using the ‘continuity’ setting on our meter you may get a ‘beep’ when there is continuity between the points or you may use a ‘diode’ setting that shows you voltage passing.
+Since a damaged via or trace can be hard to see at times, it is essential that you use a multi-meter when debugging your project.
+Check to see if the circuit is making a connection from one point to another.
+If you are using the ‘continuity’ setting on your meter you may get a ‘beep’ when there is continuity between the points or you may use a ‘diode’ setting that shows you voltage passing.
 Please also do a web search if you need more information on continuity testing.
 If a trace is found to be damaged, then you will have to use a small piece of jump wire to connect the points, as they will no longer be connected on the PCB.

 3. Damaged Components

 a.
 Burned Out Components (Too Much Heat From The Soldering Iron).
 This issue is more rare, but can happen by applying to much heat for too long of a time.
 Some components, such as polystyrene capacitors, are sensitive to heat and will burn out very quickly.

 b.
 Destroyed Components (Excessive Voltage, Reversed Polarity, Using The AC Adaptor For DC Circuits and Vice Versa).
 Components can be damaged when they are fed too much voltage, placed incorrectly or backwards or by using the improper amount or polarity of power input.
 Please be sure to check the polarity on your DC voltage source.
 The Power Brick that you may use to power your product has a polarity marking which is either Center Positive OR Center Negative.
 THIS POLARITY IS IMPORTANT, please make sure that you never plug in the wrong polarity.
 Also, none of our products take AC power directly.